 To prevent this issue from happening, you should make a point of really listening to your team members.
 This means taking the time to understand what they’re saying, and being open to hearing feedback and suggestions.

 Additionally, you should encourage team members to speak up and voice their ideas, so that everyone can be on the same page.
+For example, if your team is telling you to get a piece of equipment like the Siemens 6ES7193-6BP00-0DA0 to complete their job more efficiently, listen to them and consider investing in the equipment.

 Following steps as simple as these, you can avoid the pitfalls of poor communication and create a more positive work environment around yourself.